kslong/xonk/README.md

 should be added to one of the login files, e.g .bash_profile.

 Note that these commands are somewhat different in the csh and it's affiliates

+### Packages needed

+Generally, xonk is intended to result in a conda enviroment, usually astroconda, in which astropy, numpy, and matpltlib have already been installed.
+but there are a few packages that may be missing

+xlwt is a routine used in translations between astropy tables and excel spreadsheets.
+It is installed with

+conda install xlwt